 10. Cervical Abnormalities

-If a mother has problems in her cervix, it may lead to premature delivery and thus, may lead giving birth to a baby with low birth weight.
-Your doctor may recommend a stitch or cerclage in your cervix.
+If a mother has problems in her cervix, it may lead to premature delivery and thus, may lead to giving birth to a baby with low birth weight.
+In such a case, the doctor may recommend a stitch or cerclage in your cervix.

 11. Prior History of Low Birth Weight

-In case you have had a low birth weight or premature baby previously, it increases your chances of facing the same issue in your subsequent pregnancies as well.
+In case you have had a low birth weight or premature baby previously, it may increase your chances of facing the same issue in your subsequent pregnancies as well.

 12. Lack of Nutrition to the Mother